Sight Advice FAQs

 Different people can have different optic nerve strengths, and some people’s optic nerves stay healthy at higher than normal eye pressures.

 Most people’s eye pressures are in the range of 10 to 21mmHg.
-If you have an eye test and your eye pressure is higher than 24 mmHg, your optometrist may refer you to the eye clinic for more tests.
+If you have an eye examination and your eye pressure is higher than 24 mmHg, your optometrist will refer you to the eye clinic for more tests.
 These tests will check whether this higher eye pressure is likely to cause any problems to your optic nerve.

 An ophthalmologist may diagnose you with ocular hypertension.
 This means that the pressure in your eye is high but that it is not causing any damage to your optic nerve.
 A high pressure may be completely normal for your eye.

-If you have ocular hypertension, it can increase your risk of developing glaucoma so this needs to be monitored.
-Sometimes you may be prescribed eye drops to help reduce your eye pressure and reduce your risk of developing glaucoma.
+If you have ocular hypertension, it can increase your risk of developing glaucoma, so this needs to be monitored.
+Sometimes you may be prescribed eye drops or offered SLT to help reduce your eye pressure and reduce your risk of developing glaucoma.
 If this is the case, you’ll be followed up at the eye clinic regularly to monitor your eye pressure.

 Managing your glaucoma

-Having glaucoma may mean you need to make a few changes to your everyday life in order to prevent sight loss.
-For most people, this includes using eye drops daily and having to attend regular eye clinic visits.
+Having glaucoma may mean you need to make a few changes to your everyday life to prevent sight loss.
+For many people, this includes using eye drops daily and for most people having to attend regular eye clinic visits.

 Coping